3 shot at Six Flags Great America in Gurnee

-GURNEE, Ill. — Three people were shot in the parking lot of Six Flags Great America in Gurnee, prompting a heavy police presence.
+GURNEE, Ill. — Three people were shot in the parking lot of Six Flags Great America in Gurnee, prompting a heavy police presence Sunday night.

+A 17-year-old boy from Aurora, Illinois, had a thigh wound and a 19-year-old woman from Appleton, Wisconsin, had a leg wound, police said.
+They were taken to a hospital and their wounds were described as non-life-threatening.
+A third victim had a shoulder injury and declined to be taken to a hospital.

 The amusement park, which closes at 8 p.m., was evacuated.